-This Security Target (ST) and the TOE claim conformance to Common Criteria version v3.1 part 1 [13], part 2 [14] and part 3 [15].
+This Security Target Lite (ST) and the TOE claim conformance to Common Criteria version v3.1 part 1 [12], part 2 [13] and part 3 [14].

-Conformance of this ST is claimed for:
+Furthermore conformance of this ST is claimed for:

 Common Criteria part 2 extended and Common Criteria part 3 conformant.